JoshKaufman/ursa/README.md

 if needed.

-The less well-understood private-encryption / public-decryption operations (used for building signature mechanisms) are always done using padding mode `RSA_PKCS1_PADDING`.
+The less well-understood private-encryption / public-decryption operations (used for building signature mechanisms) by default use padding mode `RSA_PKCS1_PADDING`.
 This doesn't build in any randomness (but that's not usually a problem for applications that use these operations).
+This default may be overridden to use `RSA_NO_PADDING` if needed.

 See the doc comments and tests for the excruciating details, but here's a quick rundown of the available top-level exports and instance methods: